ValenciaModifcations/VN_Fuel/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GNU GPLv3 License License - see the LICENSE.md file for details.

 ## Acknowledgments